It’s been almost 7 months since I upgraded to the WordPress business plan, so I thought I’d reflect on how it has changed my blog, both good and bad.

 Search Results & SEO

-With the business plan, you can install the Yoast SEO (search engine optimization) plugin.
+With the business plan, you can install an SEO (search engine optimization) plugin like Yoast, which is what I use.
 One of the things this does is allow you to enter a meta-description, which is the description that shows up in search engine results.
 Yoast also evaluates how different aspects of a post or page look in terms of SEO, and points out changes you can make to improve it.

 I was curious how much of an effect this would have, and I was surprised to see just how large the impact was.